The Best Christmas Markets in Europe

 Where are the best Christmas markets in Europe?

 If you like the sound of a Christmas market but aren’t sure where to find them, we have covered the best Christmas markets in Europe.
-Our comprehensive guide to the best Christmas markets in Europe includes information on opening dates and what you can expect from each market.
+Our comprehensive guide to the best Christmas markets in Europe includes information on opening dates for 2019 and what you can expect from each market.
 They are in no particular order.

 16th November – 24th December (although most are open until 26th December)